 Advise patients to read the FDA-approved patient labeling (Medication Guide).

 Controlled Substance Status/Potential for Abuse and Dependence

-Advise patients and their caregivers that Quillichew ER is a federally controlled substance, and it can be abused and lead to dependence [see Drug Abuse and Dependence (9.1, 9.2, and 9.3)].
+Advise patients and their caregivers that Quillichew ER is a federally controlled substance, and it can be abused and lead to dependence [see Drug Abuse and Dependence (9.1, 9.2, 9.3)].
 Instruct patients that they should not give Quillichew ER to anyone else.
 Advise patients to store Quillichew ER in a safe place, preferably locked, to prevent abuse.
 Advise patients to comply with laws and regulations on drug disposal.
-Advise patients to dispose of remaining, unused, or expired Quillichew ER through a medicine take-back program if available [see Warnings and Precautions (5.1) and Abuse and Dependence (9.2, 9.3)].
+Advise patients to dispose of remaining, unused, or expired Quillichew ER through a medicine take-back program if available [see Warnings and Precautions (5.1), Drug Abuse and Dependence (9.2, 9.3)].